 While it’s easy to add extension-based crypto wallets like MetaMask to any browser, it’s also easy to create fake (or “spoofed”) versions of these extensions, and trick people into using them.
 If you download a spoofed version, you could create opportunities for bad actors to gain access to your account and steal your assets.
 And this, in turn, can negate the security protections of Web3.

-To combat this, browsers like Brave are making things even more accessible (and safe) by building a crypto wallet natively in the browser.
+To combat this, browsers like Brave are making things even more accessible and safe by building a crypto wallet natively in the browser.

 But it isn’t just about the wallet.
 A Web3 browser may also be more geared toward privacy and anonymity than a traditional Web 2.0 browser.
 Brave, for example, has hundreds of privacy and security features like blocking trackers, fingerprinting, and phishing; a built-in firewall + VPN; and advanced features like query parameter filtering and private windows with Tor.
+While not directly related to Web3, these extra privacy features are a welcome addition to any browser you intend to use for Web3 activities.

-Connecting to Web3 with a browser
+Connect to Web3 with your browser

 The only way to connect to DApps on Web3 is with a crypto wallet.
 And it’s up to you to decide whether that crypto wallet is an extension on a browser like Chrome, or a built-in wallet on a privacy browser like Brave.